AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingLeaderboardScoreAnomalyDetectionModel.md

       probabilityValue = unwrappedProbabilityVector[1]

-      -- Above this threshold, we consider them as normal.
+      -- Above this probability value threshold, we consider them as normal.

-      if (probabilityValue >= probabilityThreshold) then continue end
+      if (probabilityValue >= probabilityValueThreshold) then continue end

       -- Otherwise, remove this data from the leaderboard.